fbpx

 Ghee

 Ghee is our favourite thing to cook with as it is a nutrition goldmine.
 It is predominantly saturated fats (the good fats), high in omega 3 & 9 essential fatty acids, provides vitamins A, E, D & K, has a high natural source of Conjugated Linoleic Acid and has a much higher smoke point than butter.
 It is really important to source ghee made from organic butter from grass fed cows.
-It is available at all health food shops and is also incredibly easy to make.
-We will share a recipe soon but for now our favourite is the Sacred Cow Ghee.
+You can find a recipe in the Village for Mama book and it is incredibly easy to make.
+Alternatively we love this one.
 A delicious creamy, nutty, caramel flavour – good enough to eat by the spoonful!

 Gluten Free Oats